securitytxt/security-txt/draft-foudil-securitytxt.md

 When made available on HTTP servers, it MUST be placed under the /.well-known/ path (as "/.well-known/security.txt") {{!RFC8615}} of a domain name or IP address.
 For legacy compatibility, a security.txt file might be placed at the top level path (see {{weblocation}}).
-For file systems a "security.txt" file SHOULD be placed in the root directory of a particular file system.
+For file systems a "security.txt" file SHOULD be placed in the root directory of the file system.

-On HTTP servers, the file MUST be accessed via the Hypertext Transfer Protocol (HTTP) 1.0 {{!RFC1945}} or higher version and the "https" scheme (as per section 2.7.2 of {{!RFC7230}}).
+On HTTP servers, the file MUST be accessed via HTTP 1.0 or a higher version and the "https" scheme (as per {{!RFC1945}} and section 2.7.2 of {{!RFC7230}}).
 It MUST have a Content-Type of "text/plain" with the default charset parameter set to "utf-8" (as per section 4.1.3 of {{!RFC2046}}).

 This text file contains multiple fields with different values.
 A field contains a "name" which is the first part of a field all the way up